sugoi-wada/acer-air-monitor-2018/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

-## Use a Consistent Coding Style

-Use [black](https://github.com/ambv/black) to make sure the code follows the style.

 ## Test your code modification

-This custom component is based on [acer_air_monitor template](https://github.com/sugoi-wada/acer-air-monitor-2018).

 It comes with development environment in a container, easy to launch if you use Visual Studio Code.
 With this container you will have a stand alone